iltommi/qdb-documentation/source/api/java.rst

     cluster.getBlob("obj1").remove();

-Quasardb also supports other object types than Blobs, including Double-Ended Queues, Hash Sets, and Integers.
+quasardb also supports other object types than Blobs, including Double-Ended Queues, Hash Sets, and Integers.
 These have get/put/update methods on the cluster object as well as their own convenience methods.

 .. _java-memory-management:

 Memory management
 ^^^^^^^^^^^^^^^^^^

-The API uses a logic very close to the QuasarDB C API.
+The API uses a logic very close to the quasardb C API.
 Feel free to review the :doc:`C API <c>` documentation for useful background information.

-In particular, to avoid pressuring the garbage collector, and to minimize useless copies, entries' content are wrapped in :java:ref:`ByteBuffer <java.nio.ByteBuffer>` objects instead of byte arrays or :java:ref:`String <java.lang.String>` objects.
+In particular, to avoid pressuring the garbage collector, and to minimize useless copies, entries' content are wrapped in :ref:`ByteBuffer <java.nio.ByteBuffer>` objects instead of byte arrays or :ref:`String <java.lang.String>` objects.

 Aliases, on the other hand, use regular String objects for convenience.

-The :java:ref:`ByteBuffer <java.nio.ByteBuffer>` must be initialized with :java:ref:`allocateDirect <java.nio.ByteBuffer.allocateDirect(int)>` so that the JNI_ may access the memory.
+The :ref:`ByteBuffer <java.nio.ByteBuffer>` must be initialized with :ref:`allocateDirect <java.nio.ByteBuffer.allocateDirect(int)>` so that the JNI_ may access the memory.
 The buffer *must* be large enough to hold all the content, otherwise the call will fail.

 When adding entries, this is generally not an issue as the caller knows the size of the content it will add, however when retrieving entries this may be more problematic.
-Either the caller can allocate more data than required or it can use the :java:ref:`ByteBuffer.limit() <java.nio.Buffer.limit()>` to obtain the size of an entry.
+Either the caller can allocate more data than required or it can use the :ref:`ByteBuffer.limit() <java.nio.Buffer.limit()>` to obtain the size of an entry.

 Reference
 ---------